AAlab1819/ProjectTeam01-B/README.md

     - 'char=4' --> ((?) --> even chars --> fulfilled
     - 'char=5' --> ((?)) --> odd chars --> not fulfilled
     Therefore, there are 2 fulfilled condition for condition number 1, which are when |s| is even.
-2. Check one index with other index from left to right (encounter '(' and '?')
-    * notes : we use 2 dimensional array because we want to check one index with another index, which will be explained below*
+2. Check one index with other index from left to right (encounter '(' and '?').
+2 dimensional array is used because we want to check one index with another index.

              for(int i = 0; i < len; i++)  // checking one index
              {